 That’s why Texas climate justice activists, including myself, are officially announcing the Tar Sands Blockade, an epic action that we have been organizing since the beginning of the year.
 We’re mostly associated with Rising Tide North Texas, and we’re 100 percent prepared to use nonviolent, direct action to block the pipeline’s construction to protect our home.

 The Tar Sands Blockade will be coordinating nonviolent, direct actions along the pipeline route to stop this zombie pipeline once and for all.
 We are working with national allies as well as local communities to coordinate a road show that will travel throughout Texas and Oklahoma as well as a regional training effort for activists interested in getting involved in the blockade movement against the Keystone XL.

-The Keystone XL remains key to the expansion of the Alberta tar sands and leading NASA climate scientist James Hansen has called the pipeline “a fuse to the largest carbon bomb on the planet.”
+The Keystone XL remains key to the expansion of the Alberta, Canada, tar sands and leading National Aeronautics and Space Administration climate scientist James Hansen has called the pipeline “a fuse to the largest carbon bomb on the planet.”
 According to Hansen, if the carbon stored in the tar sands is released into the atmosphere, it would mean “game over for the climate.”